New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 You can get life insurance while pregnant

-However, you must disclose your pregnancy to the medical examiner because they will likely not perform a pregnancy test.
+However, you will want to disclose your pregnancy to the medical examiner because they will likely not perform a pregnancy test.
 If you are getting a life insurance plan with no medical exam, you should disclose your pregnancy on the medical portion of the application.
 If you do not disclose the pregnancy and pass away during the policy’s contestability period, usually the first two years of coverage, your beneficiary’s claim may be denied.5

 Life insurance is not just for primary wage earners